liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 auth.server-2.example.com.
 A       2.3.4.1
 ```

-Remember to adapt the configuration according to your setup, modyfing the urls, ips and ports accordingly.
+Remember to adapt the configuration according to your setup, modifying the urls, ips and ports accordingly.

 {{%expand "Expand here to know more about the meaning of each record." %}}

 * the `PTR` record lists the Liqo clusters exposed for the specific domain (e.g. `liqo-cluster`).
-* the `SRV` record specifies the network parameters needed to connect to the Auth Service of the cluster.
+* the `SRV` record specifies the network parameters needed to connect to the cluster's Auth Service.
 You should have a record for each cluster present in the `PTR` record.
   Specifically, it has the following format:
   ```txt
    <cluster-name>._liqo._tcp.<domain>.
 SRV <priority> <weight> <auth-server-port> <auth-server-name>.